mpursley/mpursley.github.io/resume.md

 | &nbsp;             | &nbsp;
 | &nbsp;             | **Infrastructure and Application Deployment and Management**
 | &nbsp;             | • Work closely with the LiveOps, DevOps and Dev Teams to build, test and deploy scalable application and infrastructure Tech stacks based on Terraform, Dockerized Applications, Helm Charts, Kubernetes Clusters, etc.
-| &nbsp;             | • Plan, Develop, Test and Deploy large-scale system upgrades, with additional HA redundacy and monitoring to reduce the risk of Customer or User impact.
+| &nbsp;             | • Plan, Develop, Test and Deploy large-scale system upgrades, with additional HA redundancy and monitoring to reduce the risk of Customer or User impact.
 | &nbsp;             | • Develop and upgrade dashboards and alerts using SLOs, SLAs, KPI metrics and logs.
 | &nbsp;             | &nbsp;
 | 2019 - 2021        | **[Sage Intacct, https://www.sageintacct.com](https://www.sageintacct.com/)**
-| &nbsp;             | British software company focusing on financial services and management
+| &nbsp;             | British based software company focusing on financial services and management
 | &nbsp;             | _Sr SRE, Sr Site Reliability Engineer_
 | &nbsp;             | &nbsp;
 | &nbsp;             | **Infrastructure and Application Monitoring and Alerting**